s7xdd/express-demo-public/README.md

-An Express app to practice and implement different libraries as reusable modules.
+An Express app where I practice and implement different libraries as reusable modules.

 Modules implemented: